jilliangmeehan/looore/content/Characters/Nod-Krai cast names.md

 There is one fun thing I want to call out: in French, the word _marionnette_ means *little Mary*, which fits really well with [a theory that I love](https://www.reddit.com/r/Genshin_Lore/comments/1726229/who_is_sandrone_and_what_is_she_42_leak_spoilers/) about Sandrone being Alain Guillotin's puppet recreation of his sister Mary-Ann.
 I'm even more sold on the theory now that we've seen her again, because her hair & eyes match Mary-Ann's perfectly.

-I could also be wrong, but her big mech guy looks like he's glowing with Anemo energy.
+I could also be wrong, but her big mech guy looks like he's glowing with Anemo energy, whereas in the Winter Night's Lazzo teaser he had more of a yellow glow, like Geo.
 ## Lauma
 ![[Lauma.png]]
 Lauma's name comes from an [Eastern Baltic goddess](https://en.wikipedia.org/wiki/Lauma) or "fairy-like woodland spirit."
 They sometimes had centaur-like forms, like our Lauma, and there are apparently stories of Lauma falling in love with the moon.
-In the teaser, she calls herself a loyal emissary of the "pale white Frostmoon," and a scion of Hyperborea, confirming that she is one of the [[Song of the Welkin Moon||Frostmoon Scions]].
+In the teaser, she calls herself a loyal emissary of the "pale white Frostmoon," and a scion of Hyperborea, confirming that she is one of the [[Song of the Welkin Moon|Frostmoon Scions]].

 Her antlers are very in line with the origin of her name, and her pointed ears and silver blood indicate that she's a descendant of some divine being — maybe the Frost Moon.
 She *doesn't* have star-shaped pupils, though, and that's important.
 I'm also pretty sure the flowers in her design are based on [morning glories](https://en.wikipedia.org/wiki/Morning_glory) — but they have crescent moon symbols in the center, and they open when the moon is out instead of the sun.